 Burra Railway Station

 The Burra Railway Station has recently been renovated and now operates as a very comfortable B&B. It has kept it’s original personality though, and is usually available to visit between 11am and 1pm each day even if you are not staying there – except of course the day we are in town!
 Still, it was good to make a quick stop and look around the outside.
-It looks as though the rail carriage in the background is currently being restored too, so perhaps that will be a future attraction or maybe an addition unique room for the B&B.
+It looks as though the rail carriage in the background is currently being restored too, so perhaps that will be a future attraction or maybe an additional unique room for the B&B.

 See the Midnight Oil House